-Method Description Case Study An analysis of a real-life example within the field of sport and exercise psychology.
-Critical Review A critique of a selected text (usually a chapter from a book or an article from a journal), activity or organisation.
+Method Description Artefact Student produces a creative artefact, online tool or object in response to a question or problem posed by the lecturer, this is supported by an evidence- based report.
+Case study An analysis of a real-life example within the field of sport and exercise psychology.
+Coursework Coursework can encompass a wide range of activities, including practice, experimentation, research, and writing (e.g., dissertations, book reports, and essays).
+Coursework (written Students overview and provide a justification (with links to theory, research, justification and process and best-practice guidelines) for decisions made in relation to their overview) observation of practice (see above).
+Critical review A critique of a selected text (usually a chapter from a book or an article from a journal), activity or organisation.
 An essay style assignment critically evaluating literature pertinent to a topic.
 Essay A written response to a question based on synthesis and analysis.
 These may be negotiated with an academic tutor.
-Observation of Practice Students are assessed performing an aspect of applied sport and exercise psychology (e.g. conducting a needs analysis, delivering a workshop).
-Oral Presentation A talk illustrated/supported by a variety of audio-visual aids, which demonstrates knowledge and understanding of a selected topic.
+Ethics proposal Completed documentation relating to a piece of research that is appropriate for ethical review scrutiny.
+Often prepared alongside a research proposal.
+Observation Students are assessed performing an aspect of applied sport and exercise psychology (e.g. conducting a needs analysis, delivering a workshop).
+Oral presentation A talk illustrated/supported by a variety of audio-visual aids, which demonstrates knowledge and understanding of a selected topic.
 They could be individual or group.
-The aids could be computer-based (e.g., PowerPoint), a poster, or otherwise.
-Portfolio A collection of assessments covering the learning outcomes of a module, which usually takes several different forms such as essays, reports, presentations and task sheets, and digital media.
+The aids could be computer-based (e.g., Portfolio PowerPoint), a poster, or otherwise.
+A collection of assessments covering the learning outcomes of a module, which usually takes several different forms such as essays, reports, presentations and task sheets, and digital media.
 A compilation of weekly tasks, brief laboratory reports, reflective diary and evaluations as evidence of students' achievement.
-Report A written response structured in an agreed format, based on individual research of a selected topic.
-This may include practical research.
-A structured written account of a laboratory practical with analysis and discussion of results.
-Research Proposal A brief written plan which indicates clearly and succinctly how the student wishes to proceed in a piece of research, including their thesis.
-Thesis An in-depth independent study of 15000 words (or equivalent), approved by the module leader, following a subject area of the students' choice, which should indicate the capacity to synthesise the different elements of sport and exercise science.
-Written Justification and Process Overview Students overview and provide a justification (with links to theory, research, and best-practice guidelines) for decisions made in relation to their observation of practice (see above).
+Research proposal A brief written plan which indicates clearly and succinctly how the student wishes to proceed in a piece of research, including their thesis.
+Thesis An in-depth independent study approved by the module leader, following a subject area of the students' choice, which should indicate the capacity to synthesise the different elements of sport and exercise science.
+57